Key Takeaways

 What AI Search Means for Tradesmen

-The practical advice is the same as regular SEO: be specific, be structured, answer the questions homeowners actually ask.
+The practical advice is the same as regular SEO for tradesmen: be specific, be structured, answer the questions homeowners actually ask.
 The tradesmen who do the basics well will show up in AI search without any additional "AI optimisation" work.

 Tracking What Matters: Cost Per Job, Not Impressions